opensearch-project/documentation-website/_data-prepper/monitoring.md

 # Plugin metrics

-Each plugin (and if needed, each class within a plugin) is responsible for posting relevant metrics.
-Besides custom metrics introduced by specific plugins, data-prepper-api already introduced the following common metrics for plugin types.
+Each plugin (if necessary, each class within a plugin) is responsible for posting relevant metrics.
+Besides custom metrics introduced by specific plugins, data-prepper-api already introduced the following common metrics for plugin types:

 1. AbstractBuffer
     - Counter